hugoroy/hroy.eu/posts/encryptionEuDataIcons.md

-But the major problem that I have with “Privacy Icons” is that they are too difficult to grasp.
-If you actually remove the text aside the icon itself, you realise that the icon itself is far from self-explanatory.
-This gets even more complex with the number of icons you add.
+But the major problem that I have with “Privacy Icons” is that they are too **difficult to grasp**.
+If you actually remove the text aside the icon itself, you realise that the icon itself is **far from self-explanatory**.
+This gets even more *complex* with the number of icons you add.

 These icons are not universally understood.
-Here's how the same concept is rendered differently by different Privacy icons set:
+Here's how *the same concept* is rendered differently by different Privacy icons sets:

 ![EU draft](dataProcessing.png)